saastechacademy/foundation/project-ideas/inventory-mgmt/createInventoryItemDetail.md

 # **createInventoryItemDetail**
-The `createInventoryItemDetail` service is designed to record detailed changes or adjustments to the inventory of a specific `InventoryItem`.
+The `createInventoryItemDetail` record detailed adjustments to the inventory of a specific `InventoryItem`.
 It captures the reasons for these changes, providing a historical record of inventory movements.

 **`InventoryItemDetail` Entity**